joseph0293/website/README.md

 I've figured out a way to load my site from https://sunitj.com using github's Enforce HTTPS and Custom Site through my domain in GoDaddy.
 Had to change A records & CNAME in Godaddy and add a CNAME file in the root folder of my site with sunitj.com in it.

 ### June 12st 2025
 Testing Open Graph Meta Tags with a custom thumbnail.
+Things are working as expected.
+Used open graph meta tags for Home, About & Open Ottawa page.
+More info at the url ogp.me

 ## SOURCE & CREDITS